My web browser has been hijacked

 If you are running Microsoft Windows XP, updating to the latest Service Pack will help protect your computer against spyware.

 Try alternative browser

 Because Microsoft Internet Explorer is the most widely used browser today and because of its vulnerabilities, switching to an alternative browser such as Mozilla Firefox can significantly reduce the amount of spyware you get on your computer.

-Users who are running Microsoft Windows XP or later and are not able to remove a program that has hijacked their computer or browser may also wish to consider running the Microsoft System Restore and restore the computer to an earlier date.
+Users who are running Microsoft Windows XP or later and are not able to remove a program that has hijacked their computer or browser may also want to consider running the Microsoft System Restore and restore the computer to an earlier date.